 FAQs: Permanent Makeup

 Most permanent makeup or micro-pigmentation procedures require one initial treatment with a second application in four weeks.
 Generally, permanent makeup takes between one to two hours to complete.
 The applications will generally need a touch up refresher any where from three to ten years.

-With most procedures, patients may experience mild discomfort and minimal swelling as a results… also need to add.
+With most procedures, patients may experience mild discomfort and minimal swelling.

 The procedures used in permanent makeup are non-surgical, so choosing a qualified practitioner to perform your permanent makeup procedure greatly reduces a number of risks.
 The delicate nature of many places where permanent makeup is applied requires an understanding of facial structures and anatomy.
 Visualizing the outcome of a permanent makeup procedure may be easier for individuals with extensive experience in cosmetic methods.
 Practitioners with a combined expertise as a make up artist and medical aesthetics background are preferred.